cravo/trader/README.md

 # Trader

-A small Python app that:
+A small Python app to recommend swing trades, based on a one-week time horizon and 5% gain:

 - downloads market data from Yahoo Finance
-- scores candidates using:
+- scores candidates using various metrics
-  - 5-day return
-  - relative strength vs market benchmark
-  - volume ratio vs prior 30-day average
-  - breakout above recent highs
 - applies market regime and trend filters
 - either:
   - selects one stock for the day/week